daniel-fudge/aws-lambda-cpp-local-build/README.md

 # aws-lambda-cpp-local-build
 This repo build a C++ Lambda function on a local workstation and then deploys it with the CLI.
+A YouTube walk through of this repo can also be found [here](https://youtu.be/LaDrQqrrmrI).

  ## Install Some Dependencies
  ```bash